CosmaVergari/os161-vm/README.md

 - _occupied_: if the memory manager is aware of the page and it has been allocated for a user or kernel process
 - _free_: if the memory manager is aware of the page but nobody is using it

 os161 by default has a function in `ram.c` called `ram_stealmem()` that returns the physical address of a frame that has never been used before.
-This form of tracking is not enough for our purposes, so we created an array of structures `struct coremap_entry`, 1 entry for each existing page of memory.
+This form of tracking is not enough for our purposes, so we created an array of structures `struct coremap_entry` where *1 entry corresponds to 1 memory frame*.

 Each entry contains the following information: